denocris/Parallel-Computing/midterm_exam/aux/hints.md

 ### Tips

 -   To set up the initial matrix, you will need to figure out which values go in what chunk of the distributed matrix.
-This is not trivial.
-Many parallel programmers tend to forget that the initial setup if all part of the process, and in then end, can be a huge serial bottleneck in scaling up to 10000's core.
-No cutting corner!
 Think carefully about the data that each parallel chunk of work needs to have on it.

 -   Notice the value of each matrix element depends on the adjacent elements from the previous matrix.
 In the distributed matrix, this